 Compute nodes are general-purpose virtualized servers that host VMs.
 These VMs can be tenants running general applications, or service VMs running network services such as a virtual load balancer or virtual firewall.
 Each compute node contains a TF vRouter that implements the forwarding plane.

 The TF vRouter is conceptually similar to other existing virtualized switches such as the Open vSwitch (OVS), but it also provides routing and higher layer services.
 It replaces traditional Linux bridge and IP tables, or Open vSwitch networking on the compute hosts.
-Configured by TF controller, TF vRouter implement the desired networking and security policies. while workloads in same network can communicate with each other "by default", a explicit network policy is required to communicate with VMs in different networks.
+Configured by TF controller, TF vRouter implement the desired networking and security policies.
+While workloads in same network can communicate with each other "by default", a explicit network policy is required to communicate with VMs in different networks.

 As other overlay SDN solutions, TF vRouter extends the network from the physical routers and switches in a data center into a virtual overlay network hosted in the virtualized servers.
 Overlay tunnels are established between all computes, communication between VMs on different nodes are carried in these tunnels and behaves as if they are on the same compute.
-Currently vXLAN, MPLSoUDP and MPLSoGRE tunnels are supported.
+Currently VXLAN, MPLSoUDP and MPLSoGRE tunnels are supported.

 TF controller components